-Pupil Premium and Sports Grant
+Pupil Premium, Sports Grant and Swimming

-All schools receive funding called Pupil Premium, which relates to the number of pupils on Free School Meals, in order to narrow the gap towards national expectations and give all children the opportunity to reach their full potential.
+All schools receive funding called Pupil Premium, which relates to the number of pupils on Free School Meals, in order to narrow the gap towards national expectations and give all students the opportunity to reach their full potential.

-Although all children in Reception, Year 1 and Year 2 now get Universal Free School Meals, schools only receive the Pupil Premium funding if parents or carers are registered for Free School Meals.
+Although all students in Reception, Year 1 and Year 2 now get Universal Free School Meals, schools only receive the Pupil Premium funding if parents or carers are registered for Free School Meals.
 Please ask at the office for advice.

 Further details can be found via the following linked document in the attachments below.